 History of Heartland Harps

-In 2009, Heartland fused the art of harp-building with cutting edge technology and introduced our first harp model fabricated from carbon fiber—creating a harp that is lightweight, impermeable to the elements, and virtually indestructible.
-To date we’ve built nearly 1,000 carbon fiber harps for delighted customers all over the world.
+In 2009, Heartland fused the art of harp-building with cutting-edge technology and introduced the world’s first harp fabricated from carbon fiber—creating a harp that is lightweight, impermeable to the elements, and virtually indestructible.
+To date, we’ve built more than 1,000 carbon fiber harps for delighted customers all around the world.

 2020 has been a tough year for Heartland Harps and for Dave, personally, along with the rest of the world.
 We’re hanging in, though, and waiting for some semblance of ‘normal’ to return, whatever that is.
 We will get back into full production as soon as the pandemic and our suppliers allow.